prashant93/Authorization/README.md

 Add your connection string.

-Add your Federation Medata URL, Application URL and API Name in web.confif App Sesttings.
+Add your Federation Medata URL, Application URL and API Name in web.config App Sesttings.

+For more check out the documentation